dragicalj/sentiment_analysis_project/README.md

-# Sentiment Analysis of Song Lyrics Across Music Corpora (VADER)
+# Sentiment Analysis of Song Lyrics Across Music Corpora

 This repository contains the data, code, and results of a sentiment analysis conducted on lyrics from four music corpora (**The Beatles, CSNY, Grunge, and SNA**).
 The core goal of this project is to demonstrate lyric sentiment by performing a **quantitative comparative analysis** of the emotional tone across these music corpora.
 The project utilizes the **VADER (Valence Aware Dictionary and sEntiment Reasoner) [1]** model to derive robust, aggregated sentiment scores.